faenrandir/a_careful_examination/responses/response_to_a_TBM_brother.md

 1. If Joseph was pressured into polygamy by [an angel with a drawn sword](https://www.lds.org/topics/plural-marriage-in-kirtland-and-nauvoo?lang=eng), why did the angel not give sufficient instructions to ensure that polygamy and/or sealings were done "correctly"?

 1. As alluded to before, [D&C 132:61](https://www.lds.org/scriptures/dc-testament/dc/132.61) outlines three requirements by which a plural marriage may be "justified" and not adultery: 1) "the first give her consent", 2) "the second...they are virgins", and 3) "have vowed to no other man."
 Why didn't Joseph follow these guidelines?
-Does the breaking of all of these guidelines mean that some or all of his relationships were adulterous in whole or in part?[^polygamy_justification]
+Does the breaking of all of these guidelines mean that some or all of his relationships were adulterous in whole or in part?

 > The Pre-earth life of mankind....Makes sense, is biblical, and the LDS church is the absolutely only church on the earth that teaches that one....HUGE!!!!